Quantum entanglement of dark matter: Introduction

-On the other hand, quantum entanglement (a nonlocal quantum correlation)~\cite{nielsen} is an important physical resource for quantum information processing such as quantum key distribution and quantum computing.
-Recently, it was shown that entanglement is a key to understand gravity \cite{Lee:2010fg} and even space time itself~\cite{VanRaamsdonk:2010pw}.
-Furthermore, entanglement is considered as a new order parameter for condensed matter systems such as BEC.
+On the other hand, quantum entanglement (a nonlocal quantum correlation)~\cite{nielsen} is an important physical resource for quantum information processing such as the quantum key distribution and quantum computing.
+Furthermore, entanglement is considered as a new order parameter for condensed matter systems such as a BEC.
+Recently, entanglement was proposed to be the key to understand dark energy \cite {myDE}, gravity \cite{Lee:2010fg} and even the spacetime itself~\cite{VanRaamsdonk:2010pw}.
+Several other works link cosmology with entanglement.
+(See Ref. \citenum{MartinMartinez:2012sg} for a review.)
+These works usually focuse on the generation of quantum field entanglement during the cosmic expansion, especially during inflation ~\cite{Nambu:2008my}.
+Quantum fluctuation, and hence, quantum entanglement of the cosmic vacuum can influence the density perturbation during and after the inflationary phase.
+From these perspectives, understanding the entanglement among DM particles is meaningful.

-In this paper, we show that DM in the universe has entanglement among DM particles.
-In BEC DM model \cite{sin1} the galactic DM halo is described with a wave function $\psi(\bold{r})$ of the non-linear Schr\"{o}dinger equation (the Gross-Pitaevskii equation (GPE))
+In this paper, we show that the SFDM in the universe has entanglement among DM particles.
+Although DM makes up about 26\% of the universe, its entanglement has not been studied so far.
+Because BEC shows a macroscopic quantum behavior by definition, an expectation that the SFDM would also have galactic-scale quantum entanglement is reasonable.
+In section II, we study the entanglement of the SFDM in a dwarf galaxy.
+In section III, we show how to decide the entanglement from observations.
+In section IV, we discuss our findings.